 - Who preceded and what led to the success and/or failure?

 - What are attributes that make someone successful in this position?

 - What do you feel this position adds to someone’s career?
 What skills does the person learn/acquire through this position?

 - How long has its present management been in control?

 - Where can I get information on housing, cost of living, religious, social organizations, shopping, community, schools, libraries, educational and recreational facilities, etc?

 - How does the company interact with the community?
-What is the
+What is the social life like?

 Research what is appropriate business attire in your field.
 Accounting firms and law firms, generally tend to be very conservative and have strict rules on how they want their employees to present themselves to their clients.
 On the other hand, “creative” industries such as public-relations and advertising firms tend to give their employees more leeway and opt for a more “business-casual” look.
 If in doubt, go conservative.
 It is also appropriate to ask your hosts ahead of time what the appropriate attire might be.